 We recently traveled to BCH, a Harvard Medical School affiliate that is ranked # 1 pediatric hospital by US News & World Report, to meet with Dr. Yoshihiro Yonekawa, the Director of Pediatric Retina Surgery at BCH, and his team to learn more about the disease, its impact on Cyrus’ current vision, the recommended treatment and the “vision” for the future.

 The visit was invaluable—the knowledge, resources and recommended treatment protocol received from this amazing team empowered us with the hope that our dream for Cyrus to live a happy, fulfilling life can be a reality with or without full vision.
-We will continue to make semi-annual visits to BCH to monitor Cyrus’ situation, discuss further state-of-the-art treatments for FEVR and get updates on the DreamDareDeliver Campaign.
+We will continue to make semi-annual visits to BCH to monitor Cyrus’ situation, and to discuss further state-of-the-art treatments for FEVR.